Skip to content

 createdAt!: Date;

 When the value is wrapped in parentheses like "(CURRENT_TIMESTAMP)", Stingerloom emits it as a raw SQL DEFAULT expression in the DDL instead of a quoted string literal.
+Without the parentheses, "CURRENT_TIMESTAMP" would be treated as the literal string 'CURRENT_TIMESTAMP', not the SQL function.

 JSON Column

 Use the JSON type to store structured data in a single column.
+This is useful for flexible, schema-less data like user preferences or configuration.

 typescript